Small businesses seek changes to Ontario lockdown rules as big box stores remain open

 The CFIB called out Costco and Walmart specifically.
 Neither responded to a request for a comment.

-Meanwhile, Hudson's Bay Co. decided Monday to keep its flagship Queen Street store open in Toronto.
-Despite the bulk of its products being non-essential, the company argued it sells essential items like food and appliances and has a Pusateri's grocery store and Foodwares market, allowing it to stay open.
+Hudson's Bay Co. kept its flagship Queen Street store in Toronto open on Monday.
+Despite the bulk of its products being non-essential, the company argued it sells essential items like food and appliances and has a Pusateri's grocery store.

-The company's other stores in Peel and Toronto remain closed, but HBC President Iain Nairn said at a Retail Council of Canada virtual event that the lockdown is unfair because the government hasn't made public any data showing COVID-19 is spreading at stores.
+But the company sent The Canadian Press an email Monday evening saying that while choosing to stay open was "in line with the province's direction," it had decided to close the store.

-"I strongly recommend the Ontarian government rethink their position and rethink it extremely urgent and allow all retailers to open up again," he said.
+HBC President Iain Nairn told a virtual audience at a Retail Council of Canada event on Monday the lockdown is unfair e government hasn't made public any data showing COVID-19 is spreading at stores.

 Ontario premier Doug Ford's office referred requests for comment to the ministry of health, which said in an email that big box stores are impacted too because they have to limit capacity to 50 per cent.